VR-Scott/darkly/10_brute_force_login_admin/Resources/brute_force_login_admin.md

 - We POST *admin* as username and each *i* in the list of passwords as the password.

--We grep the HTML each time to only get the line with the flag.
+- We grep the HTML each time to only get the line with the flag.

 # Flag:
     b3a6e43ddf8b4bbb4125e5e7d23040433827759d4de1c04ea63907479a80a6b2